On today’s date in 1921, Canada’s coat of arms was adopted by proclamation of King George V.

 In 1868, however, arms were granted to Ontario, Quebec, Nova Scotia and New Brunswick.
 The following year, the newly formed Dominion of Canada was authorized to use the arms of those four provinces together on one shield.
 This was intended to form part of the Great Seal of Canada rather than a coat of arms; however, it became the country’s de facto arms and was later modified as new provinces were added.

 This version was used on Canada’s first gold coins struck from 1912-14.

-Efforts to create a new, simpler, version were started in the early 1900s but it was not until 1920 that a design was finalized, based on the Royal Coat of Arms with the incorporation of maple leaves and fleurs-de-lis.
+Efforts to create a new, simpler coat of arms began in the early 1900s, but it wasn’t until 1920 a design was finalized based on the royal coat of arms with the incorporation of maple leaves and fleurs-de-lis.

-At the same time the Arms were proclaimed, King George V also recognized Canada’s official colours at red and white.
+At the same time the arms were proclaimed in 1921, King George V also recognized Canada’s official colours as red and white.

-Since that time the design was updated slightly in 1957 and again in 1994.
-In each case, the Canadian 50-cent piece, which depicts the 50-cent piece on the reverse, has been updated.
+In the 97 years since the arms were proclaimed, the design has been updated twice—once in 1957 and again in 1994.
+In each case, Canada’s 50-cent coin, which depicts the coat of arms on the reverse, has been updated.

 The current design of Canada’s coat of arms was drawn by Cathy Bursey-Sabourin and faithfully depicts the arms described in the Royal Proclamation of Nov.
 21, 1921.

 According to the government of Canada website, the design includes: